ntnyq/eslint-plugin-ntnyq/docs/rules/no-duplicate-exports.md

 export * as foobar from './foobar'

+export { bar, foo } from './foobar'

 export type * from './foobar'

 export type * as Foobar from './foobar'

-export { foo, bar } from './foobar'
 ```

 :::